mrvanolog/multimodal-document-categoriser/README.md

-# multimodal-document-categoriser
+# Multimodal Document Categoriser

-This repository contains a small project to build a multimodal document categorizer and extractor using LLMs.
+This repository contains a small project to build a multimodal document categoriser and extractor using LLMs.

 ## Streamlit Web App